chauvuha/ARCS_Lab_Reports/reports/2023-05-01-final-doc-robot.md

 # Charging instructions:
 1. The microcontroller: Connected to the push-down button.
 Charged by a cable that is plugged in the computer.
 Solid yellow light = charging; flickering yellow light = not charging.
 Button looks pressed when not charging.
 2. The motor driver: Connected to the three-way button and the battery.
-Charged by the charged board and plugged in to the wall.
+Charged by the charged board and plugged in with the appropriate adapter to the wall power outlet.
 Red light = charging.
   + To check if the motor driver is fully charged, follow these steps:
     + Use a multimeter and set it to DC mode.
     + Connect the black tip of the meter to the black wire of the battery, and do the same with the red tip.